- Find a Trail

 The Morris Canal also brought together the anthracite coal from Pennsylvania with the limestone and iron ore from New Jersey in the formation of heavy industry.
 Railroads quickly replaced the canal and sped the development of industry within the county.

-The canal towpath between Waterloo Village and Allamuchy is a 4-mile long recreational trail open to the public for non-motorized activities.
-This trail is part of a greenway that will eventually extend between the proposed New Jersey Transportation Heritage Museum in Phillipsburg and the historic Waterloo Village - a restored canal town.
+The canal towpath between Waterloo Village and Allamuchy is a recreational trail open to the public for non-motorized activities.
+The Little Falls segment begins near the intersection of Reiner Rd & Cedar Grove Rd and ends near the corner of Lynn Pl. and Stewart Ave.
+Each section is about 2-miles long.
+These trails are part of a greenway that will eventually extend between the proposed New Jersey Transportation Heritage Museum in Phillipsburg and the historic Waterloo Village - a restored canal town.

 Free parking is available at historic Waterloo Village in Byram Township.
 Simply take Interstate 80 in New Jersey to Exit 25.